 Income Taxes - We use the asset and liability approach for financial accounting and reporting income taxes.
 The provision for income taxes is based upon income reported in the accompanying consolidated financial statements as required by ASC 740, Income Taxes.
 We determine our deferred tax assets and liabilities based on temporary differences between financial reporting and tax bases in assets and liabilities, which are measured using the enacted tax rates and laws that will be in effect when the differences are expected to reverse.
-We recognize the effect on deferred tax assets, we consider whether it is more likely than not that the deferred tax assets will be realized.
+We recognize the effect on deferred taxes of a change in tax rates in the period that includes the enactment date.
+In assessing the realization of our deferred tax assets, we consider whether it is more likely than not that the deferred tax assets will be realized.
 The ultimate realization of our deferred tax assets depends upon generating future taxable income during the periods in which our temporary differences become deductible and before our net operating loss carryforwards expire.
 We evaluate the recoverability of our deferred tax assets by assessing the need for a valuation allowance on a quarterly basis.
 If we determine that it is more likely than not that our deferred tax assets will not be recovered, we establish a valuation allowance against some or all of our deferred tax assets.
 Recording or reversing a valuation allowance could have a significant effect on our future results of operations and financial position.